You are listening to the Sean Hannity Radio Show Podcast.

 I did not.

-I mean, I I it's it's so fascinating.
+I mean, it's so fascinating.

-I obviously knew the president uh for years before that, uh and during that period, but I did not I interviewed uh the president about OJ in 1995 during the trial.
+I obviously knew the president for years before that and during that period.

-Obviously, he was a private citizen at the time, uh, because uh the facts as they are being uh told to us and the circumstances of this crime, I think I'm quoting him uh pretty exactly, it's just not the OJ I knew.
+Because the facts as they are being told to us and the circumstances of this crime, I think I'm quoting him pretty exactly, it's just not the O.J.
+I knew.

-Uh, you know, and Marla then chimed in and said, uh, you know, you never know people until you spend time with them, and you never know that they have a dark side.
+You know, and Marla then chimed in and said, you know, you never know people until you spend time with them.

-But OJ shocked everybody with these crimes.
+But O.J. shocked everybody with these crimes.

-Uh three in the third decade after it happened, people watching the OJ series in record numbers, Game of Thrones kind of ratings it got last year.
+What about last year, in the third decade after it happened, people watching the OJ series in record numbers, Game of Thrones kind of ratings it got last year.

-People are fascinated, they're gonna continue to watch this man.
+They're going to continue to watch this man.

 I give him 50-50.